Gerlach0130/tabletop-ties/README.md

   Project Contributors: <a href="www.github.com/cjva24">CJ</a> | <a href="www.github.com/EowynStark">Andria</a> | <a href="www.github.com/jskelly8">Jess</a> | <a href="www.github.com/Gerlach0130">Michael</a>

+  ## Version History and Future Development
+  Version 1.0 created on Jan.
+31, 2024

+  Future development:
+  + Search function for Events
+  + Robust Native Matchmaking functionality to suggest new connections with players based on common interests
+  + More to come

   ## Tests

   Insomnia Core used for server testing.